LiteCore/framework/NoNonsenseCoding.md

 		passToFunction($_POST['userInput']); // Oh we are passing something that came from a user input

-## Avoid Single-Use Variables
+## Single-Use Variables - Avoid the unnecessery nonsense

 	Creating variables for one-time use should be avoided unless serving a good purpose.

-Avoid:

 		$array = ['foo', 'bar'];